First Nations collection at Queensland Museum

 Overview

-Queensland Museum's First Nations Fellowship is a professional development and research opportunity for an Aboriginal person or Torres Strait Islander person working in, or aspiring to work in, the arts and cultural heritage or galleries, libraries and museums sectors.
+Queensland Museum’s First Nations Fellowship is a professional development and research opportunity for an early career Aboriginal or Torres Strait Islander person working in, or aspiring to work in, the arts, cultural heritage, or galleries, libraries and museums (GLAM) sectors.

-Access to collections across our museums will enable three-way learning and knowledge sharing between Queensland Museum staff, the Fellow and their community, facilitating contemporary interpretation of Indigenous cultures and histories and the creation and documentation of new knowledge about objects, artefacts and specimens held in Queensland Museum’s collections.
+Access to collections across Queensland Museum sites will support three-way learning and knowledge sharing between the Fellow, Queensland Museum staff, and the Fellow’s community.
+This exchange facilitates contemporary interpretation of First Nations cultures and histories, while creating and documenting new insights into the Museum’s collections.

-Applications for the 2024 First Nations Fellowship have now closed.
+Applications for the 2026 First Nations Fellowship close on Monday 25 August at 11:59pm.

 Outline